wp-plugins/nextgen-facebook/readme.txt

 **A.** Google reads the Open Graph meta tags, along with other "structured data markup" on your webpage.
-You can see what Google picks up from your webpage by using Google's <a href="http://www.google.com/webmasters/tools/richsnippets" target="_blank">Rich Snippets Testing Tool</a>.
-You may want to link your WordPress authors with their Google+ profiles by using one of the available WordPress plugins, like <a href="http://wordpress.org/extend/plugins/google-author-information-in-search-results-wordpress-plugin/"
+You can see what Google picks up from your webpages by using it's <a href="http://www.google.com/webmasters/tools/richsnippets" target="_blank">Rich Snippets Testing Tool</a>.
+You may also want to link your WordPress authors with their Google+ profiles by using one of the available WordPress plugins, like <a href="http://wordpress.org/extend/plugins/google-author-information-in-search-results-wordpress-plugin/"